Swatipanda1105/project1/README.md

-# project1
+# project 1
-this is my first project
+this is my first git repository